 spring-boot:run (Spring Boot).

-Notice that, with Spring Boot, you can simply run the
+With Spring Boot, you can run the

 Application class, as described in Running a Spring Boot Project.